walter-a-jablonowski/inc/README.md

 - `incy( $view, $args_file )` Uses yml args
 - `sinc $view, $args = [])` Return html as string

 Class Args: A simple class representing arguments for $args.
-Can beu used as an Alternative for arrays.
+Can be used as an alternative for arrays.

 ```php
 $args = new Args();